Support our work by becoming our Patron! Learn More

 3. A rotary beater or wire whip should be used.

-4. Thinner the blade or finer the whip, the smaller are the air cells and finer is the foam.
+4. The thinner the blade or finer the whip, the smaller the air cells and the finer the foam.

 5. Egg white whips rapidly at room temperature.

-7. Use a copper or stainless steel bowl as glass and ceramic bowl seems to repel the whites and separate them.
+7. Use a copper or stainless steel bowl as glass and ceramic bowls seem to repel the whites and separate them.

 8. Rinse the bowl with vinegar or lemon juice to remove any impurities.